Silverr12/DMA-CFW-Guide/README.md

+# Foreword
+Plainly put, for the reason you are likely here, this guide is *outdated* as it was uses information in the scene from 2023-24. <br/>
+There remains here some very beginner-intermediate steps at emulation, but they alone will likely not get you past that threshold you're looking for.<br/>
+In good faith I recommend other, more in-depth guides that have cropped up for the modern day.<br/>
+So until I can perhaps muster up the motivation to add to/rewrite this(soon™), don't take it as a complete OOB guide.

 # DMA-CFW-Guide
 The following guide details instructions on the creation of modified DMA (attack) Firmware based on [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga) **version 4.15**. <br />